Naagar/Text-Extraction/ReadMe.md

 Christian Wolf1 Jean-Michel Jolion1 Franc¸oise Chassaing2

 # Code
-all jupyter notebook file are in code File
+all jupyter notebook file are in folder Code
 ### Report

 This folder contain the project proposal and the report files